 Lightweight, convenient, and reliable, the MSR pocket rocket has been my go to backpacking stove for years.

-Nalgene are always backcountry favorite.
+Nalgenes are always a backcountry favorite.
 If you’re cutting weight or looking for a way to save a buck, a simple smart water is the go-to for ultralight backpackers.
+I’ve recently moved to a hydration reservoir as it allows me to stay hydrated continuously without stopping to grab and open a bottle.

 First Aid Kit